bridgetownrb/bridgetown/bridgetown-website/src/_docs/testing.md

 You can add additional tests via `test_*` methods, and you can create as many test files as you want to handle various parts of the site.
 Be advised that these tests are run via the `server` initialization context, so it's possible something may not have run as you would expect under a `static` initialization context.
 But since the static site is already built prior to your tests being executed, it's probably best for you to test static use cases via the output HTML.

+The `Bridgetown::Test` class also includes support for spec-style blocks (`describe`, `it`, etc.) as well as expectations (`expect(x).must_equal(y)`, etc.), so you can use whatever style you feel comfortable with when writing your tests.
+[Here's a cheat sheet with a list of assertions/expectations](https://www.fullstackruby.dev/cheat-sheets/minitest) provided by Minitest.

 Methods you can override in a `Bridgetown::Test` subclass:

 * `roda_app_class` - default return value is `RodaApp`